phaldaros/arm5e/FAQ.md

 ### Can I buy you a coffee for your time spent developing and maintaining the system?

 Yes, you can, [here!](https://ko-fi.com/xzotl).
 Totally optional, but thanks if you do!
+You will get the Barista status in the Discord server if you do.

 ## Installation